Your Rights as a Tenant in Washington State

 *It is illegal for a rental agreement to say the landlord can take your property.

 If the landlord takes your things, first contact the landlord in writing.
-If you do not get your things back that way, call the police.
+If you do not get your things back that way, get legal help.

-You can also sue the landlord for the return of your things.
+You can also start a Small Claims case against the landlord for the return of your things.
 The judge can award you up to $500 for each day the landlord kept the stuff, up to $5,000.
+RCW 59.18.230.

-The landlord cannot “retaliate” against you for taking legal action against him.
 These cases can be tricky.
-If you think the landlord is retaliating against you illegally, talk to a lawyer.
+If you think the landlord is retaliating against you illegally, try to get legal help.

 Examples of possible retaliation:

-You reported a big hole in the roof to the city.
+You reported a bedbug infestation to the city.
 The city notifies the landlord that they are inspecting the place.
 The landlord then tells you he is raising the rent.

 You properly notify the landlord that you are deducting costs for repairs from your rent.
-The landlord gets this notice.
-She has your heat shut off.
-Your heat is unrelated to the repairs you needed to have made.
+The landlord gets this notice and then shuts off your water utility service.

-If the landlord takes adverse action against you within 90 days of legal action you took against him, it may count as retaliation and be illegal.
-Talk to a lawyer if you think this is happening.
-You can sue the landlord for retaliating against you for reporting them or for deducting a repair from your rent.
+If the landlord raises the rent or gives you an eviction notice within 90 days of a legal action you took against them, it may count as retaliation and be illegal.
+Try to get legal help if you think this is happening.
+You may be able to sue the landlord for retaliating against you for reporting them or for enforcing your rights as a tenant.
+Retaliation may also be a defense to an eviction lawsuit.

 Yes.
 You must send the landlord a letter saying you are moving out.
 The landlord must get the letter at least 20 days before the end of the rental period.
 RCW 59.18.200(1)(a).
 The end of the rental period is the day before rent is due.
 The day you deliver the notice does not count in the 20 days.

 Example: Your rent is due July 1.
 You want to move out in June.
-Get the letter to the landlord by June 9.
+Get the letter to the landlord no later than June 9.

-*Victims of Assault or Domestic Violence: If you are the victim of threats by other tenants, threats or assaults by the landlord, or violations of domestic violence protection orders, you may be able to end the rental agreement immediately.
-RCW 18.104.22.1682, 59.18.354.
+*Victims of Assault or Domestic Violence: If you are the victim of threatening behavior by another tenant or your landlord or you are a victim of domestic violence, you may be able to end your rental agreement faster.
+RCW 59.18.352, 59.18.354, 59.18.575.
+Read Landlord/Tenant Issues for Survivors of Domestic Violence, Sexual Assault, and/or Stalking to learn more.

-*Members of Armed Forces – You can end a month-to-month tenancy or a lease with less than 20 days’ notice if you get immediate assignment orders.
+*Service Members in the U.S. Armed Forces, Reserves or National Guard: You can end a month-to-month tenancy or a lease with less than 20 days’ notice if you get immediate assignment orders.
 RCW 59.18.200.

 If you do not give proper notice, you must pay whichever comes first:

-The landlord must try to rent the unit as soon as they find out you moved.
-If they can rent it less than 30 days after you moved, you must pay only for the days the apartment was empty.
+The landlord must try to re-rent the place as soon as they find out you moved.
+If they can rent it less than 30 days after you moved, you must pay only for the days it was empty.
 RCW 59.18.310.
 After the next month, you do not have to pay anything.

 If you stay beyond the end of a lease and the landlord accepts rent for the next month, you become a “month-to-month” renter.
 All rules for month-to-month renters now apply to you.

-If you leave before the end of your lease, you have to pay the lesser of
+If you leave before the end of your lease, you have to pay one of these (whichever is less):

-*Members of Armed Forces –If you have a lease, you must give the landlord seven days’ notice of any reassignment or deployment order.
+*Service Members in the U.S. Armed Forces, Reserves or National Guard: If you have a lease, you must give the landlord 7 days’ notice of any permanent change of station or deployment order.
 RCW 59.18.200.

-After you move out, the landlord has 21 days to return your deposit OR give you a letter stating why they are keeping any of it.
-If you have a hard time getting it back, use Letter to Landlord for Return of a Security Deposit - Interactive Forms or get Getting Your Security Deposit Back.
+After you move out, the landlord has 21 days to return your deposit or give you a letter stating why they are keeping any of it.
+If you have a hard time getting it back, use Letter to Landlord for Return of a Security Deposit – Do-it-Yourself Forms or get Getting Your Security Deposit Back .
+Both are at WashingtonLawHelp.org.

 how the landlord must do it